anchore/webinar-demo/docs/01-prerequisites.md

 ## Install AnchoreCTL

 Next, we'll install the Anchore Enterprise ctl tool, quickly test using the `version` operation, and set up a few environment variables to allow it to interact with your quickstart deployment using the following process:

+> [!NOTE]
+> If you have chosen the AWS Anchore Free Trial route, the AnchoreCTL has already been installed and configured for you.
+> Please follow the [installation instructions](https://sites.google.com/anchore.com/anchore-enterprise-trial#h.g74u7lejv5m1) for usage.

 Download and install the AnchoreCTL
 ```bash